koukarin/Local-Economy-Wallet/README.md

 # Local-Economy-Wallet
-Add a local component on cryptocurrencies on Ergo
+Add a local component on cryptocurrencies based on Ergo

 # Global Economy
 We live in a world driven by the global economy.
 The industries and goods production tend to be made where the cost is the lowest.